modularml/mojo/docs/manual/get-started/hello-world.md

 Welcome to Mojo! 🔥

 Expressions are delimited by a blank line.
-Type `:quit` to exit the REPL and `:mojo repl-help` for further assistance.
+Type `:quit` to exit the REPL and `:mojo help repl` for further assistance.

 1> print("Hello, world!")
 2.